 Q3: I’m confused, what do I need to know about herbal supplements?

 First off, I highly recommend the book ‘Green Pharmacy‘.
 It’s basically the bible of natural remedies, everything from headaches to poison ivy to child birth is covered in the book.
 Any herb you want to know about is covered with pros and cons listed for each one.
+One of these is the herbs is ashwagandha, which is used as a health supplement by a wide variety of people.
+You can actuallybuy ashwagandha on Amazon, and you may want to consider this if you’re looking for ways to boost brain function.
+If you’re looking for help with ailments unique to the female body, check out these best supplements for women from Dherbs made from products known to naturally enhance fertility, the reproductive system, stamina, and health.

 Second, if you’re consuming an herb in a capsule make sure it’s a vegetable capsule.
 Many supplements come in gelatin capsules.
 Gelatin is made from crushed bones, ligaments and tendons of dead animals.
 This is obviously counter-intuitive to any health benefits we’re trying to gain from the supplements.
 You can learn more about collagen and gelatin, in the Collagen Episode of the podcast.